Quiz - how well do you understand your lease?

 Steps to consider include:

 - If the building owner is not taking sufficient action, or is intending to charge leaseholders for the remediation of a cladding system, they can notify the Ministry of Housing, Communities and Local Government using the form provided at https://www.gov.uk/guidance/remediation-of-non-acm-buildings providing basic details of the building, the owner or managing agent, and the type of cladding they believe is present if known to them.
-This will be available from the 1st
+This form became available from the 1st June.

 - Contacting the building owner or managing agent to ask for confirmation that the cladding system on the building is safe.
 Leaseholders can ask to see a copy of the most recent Fire Risk Assessment for the building.